electricjimi/collectionrunner/README.md

 all requests should extend this basic request implementing its abstract methods.
 Two methods worth mentioning:

-1. executePreRequestScript: executes before sending the request
+1. preExecutionScript: executes before sending the request
-2. executePostRequestScript: executes after receiving a response
+2. postExecutionScript: executes after receiving a response

 This two methods have access to the surrounding context to set/get variables as needed.